UML - Building Blocks

 - Common mechanisms of UML

-Class represents set of objects having similar responsibilities.
+Class − Class represents a set of objects having similar responsibilities.

-Interface defines a set of operations which specify the responsibility of a class.
+Interface − Interface defines a set of operations, which specify the responsibility of a class.

-Use case represents a set of actions performed by a system for a specific goal.
+Use case −Use case represents a set of actions performed by a system for a specific goal.

-State machine is useful when the state of an object in its life cycle is important.
+State machine − State machine is useful when the state of an object in its life cycle is important.
 It defines the sequence of states an object goes through in response to events.
-Events are external factors responsible for state change.
+Events are external factors responsible for state change

 There are four kinds of relationships available.

-Dependency is a relationship between two things in which change in one element also affects the other one.
+Dependency is a relationship between two things in which change in one element also affects the other.

-Association is basically a set of links that connects elements of an UML model.
+Association is basically a set of links that connects the elements of a UML model.
 It also describes how many objects are taking part in that relationship.

 UML diagrams are the ultimate output of the entire discussion.
 All the elements, relationships are used to make a complete UML diagram and the diagram represents a system.

 The visual effect of the UML diagram is the most important part of the entire process.
-All the other elements are used to make it a complete one.
+All the other elements are used to make it complete.

-UML includes the following nine diagrams and the details are described in the following chapters.
+UML includes the following nine diagrams, the details of which are described in the subsequent chapters.